 - Clustering – Different objects exhibiting similar characteristics are grouped together in a single cluster via automation.
 Many such clusters are created as classes and objects (with similar characteristics) are placed in it accordingly.
 To understand this better, let us consider an example of book management in the library.
 In a library, the vast collection of books is fully cataloged.
 Items of the same type are listed together.
 This makes it easier for us to find a book of our interest.
 Similarly, by using the clustering technique, we can keep books that have some kinds of similarities in one cluster and assign it a suitable name.
 So, if a reader is looking to grab a book relevant to his interest, he only has to go to that shelf instead of searching the entire library.
 Thus, the clustering technique defines the classes and puts objects in each class, while in the classification techniques, objects are assigned into predefined classes.

-- Prediction – The prediction is a data mining technique that is often used in combination with the other data mining techniques.
+- Prediction – Prediction is a data mining technique that is often used in combination with other data mining techniques.
 It involves analyzing trends, classification, pattern matching, and relation.
-By analyzing past events or instances in a proper sequence one can safely predict a future event.
-For instance, the prediction analysis technique can be used in the sale to predict future profit if the sale is chosen as an independent variable and profit as a variable dependent on sale.
-Then, based on the historical sale and profit data, one can draw a fitted regression curve that is used for profit prediction.
+By analyzing past events or instances in a proper sequence, one can safely predict a future event.
+For instance, the prediction analysis technique can be used in the sale to predict future profit if the sale is chosen as an independent variable and profit as a variable dependent on the sale.
+Then, based on the historical sales and profit data, one can draw a fitted regression curve that is used for profit prediction.